Note: The comment period for this Action Alert is closed. Thank you to everyone who sent a message!

 Baykeeper is also urging the Water Board to adopt scientifically-sound standards for how industrial facilities collect data on the pollutants washing off their facilities.

 Please help us take advantage of this critical opportunity to help reduce industrial pollution in our waterways.
-Click here to send a message urging the State Water Board to set clear and enforceable limits on industrial runoff pollution.

 Advocacy for better regulatory control of industrial pollution is a key part of Baykeeper’s Bay-Safe Industry campaign.
 The campaign also includes outreach and education to clean up industrial storm water pollution and legal action against industrial storm water polluters.